For exclusive access to all our stories, including sequences, teacher tips, video classes, and more, join Outside+ today.

-We can expect the number of infections in the U.S. to rise—possibly along with our anxiety about what’s to come.
+As the number of infections in the U.S. rise—so may your anxiety.
 But the stress related to uncertainty, anticipation, and fear can also wreak havoc on our health, so we reached out to Ayurveda, yoga, and mindfulness teachers to help us get a handle on how our practice can fortify our bodies and minds, which may help give us an edge to ward off the common cold, flu, and, yes, coronavirus.
 “It’s all about keeping stress levels low and your immune system healthy,” says Larissa Hall Carlson, an Ayurvedic Practitioner and the former dean of the Kripalu School of Ayurveda.
 Here, she and other experts share their top tips for staying healthy.

 Tips For Optimizing Your Immune System